NoridelHerron/ALU_with_testBenches_vhdl/README.md

     - Randomized golden-model comparisons
 - Flag outputs:
     - Z: **Zero flag** is equal to 0 when the result is equal to zero.
-    - N: **Negative flag** is equal to 1 when the most significant is equal to 1 whether the value is signed or unsigned.
+    - N: **Negative flag** is equal to 1 when the most significant bit is equal to 1 whether the value is signed or unsigned.
     - C: **Carry/Borrow flag**
         - For addition, C flag = 1 when there is carry.
 Otherwise, C flag = 0.
         - For subtraction, C flag = 1 when there’s no borrow.
 Otherwise, C flag = 0.